paulssonlab/barcoded_amplicon_pipeline/README.md

 7. Open another terminal (or tmux) window and periodically run `less out.log` (scroll to the bottom with shift-G) to monitor progress.
 Additionally, it may be helpful to monitor SLURM jobs with `squeue --me|less`.
 If the pipeline exits prematurely, see [troubleshooting](#troubleshooting).
 8. Optionally, you may use the `notebooks/Eaton.ipynb` notebook to convert the output of the `extract_segments` step (the final step) into a Daniel Eaton format codebook.

-Pipeline output for each step is written to the directory `/path/to/data/output/RUN_NAME/STEP`.
-By default, `RUN_NAME` is `default`. `STEP` is one of `POD5`, `bam_simplex`, `bam`, `fastq`, `prepare_reads`, `prepare_consensus`, `consensus`, `join_gaf_variants`, `realign`, and `extract_segments`.
+Pipeline output for each step is written to the directory `/path/to/data/output/RUN_PATH/STEP`.
+By default, `RUN_PATH` is `default`. `STEP` is one of `POD5`, `bam_simplex`, `bam`, `fastq`, `prepare_reads`, `prepare_consensus`, `consensus`, `join_gaf_variants`, `realign`, and `extract_segments`.
 Note that the output files contained are symlinks into `/path/to/data/work`.
 You must include the `-L` option when copying: e.g., archive the pipeline output with a command like `cp -RL /path/to/data/output/default/extract_segments /path/to/archival/storage/my_run_extract_segments`.
 Note that if you `rm -rf /path/to/data/work` to clear pipeline intermediate data, this will **delete pipeline output** as well.
 It is recommended that the desired output is copied to long-term storage upon successful completion of the pipeline.
 If you run nextflow with the `-report` and `-timeline` options, nextflow will output files with names like `report-20241029-36282066.html` and `timeline-20241029-36282066.html` into the run directory.
 One contains a timeline showing the execution schedule of each task.
 The other contains quantile plots of memory usage/execution time for each step.
 It also contains an interactively-filterable table of tasks, statistics about each task, and each task's working directory (under `path/to/data/work`).
 This last is is helpful for debugging, as you may want to `cd` into one of those task working directories and re-run a computation with `bash .command.sh` to validate a code change before rerunning the pipeline.

 # Configuration

 When setting up a new run, make a copy of the `examples/run` directory.
 This directory should contain three files:
 - `main.nf`: Boilerplate, does not need to be modified.
 - `nextflow.config`: Edit so that `params.root` points to a directory containing input data.
-By default, Nextflow will store its intermediate files under `${params.root}/work` and pipeline output will be symlinked under `${params.root}/output/RUN_NAME/STEP_NAME`.
+By default, Nextflow will store its intermediate files under `${params.root}/work` and pipeline output will be symlinked under `${params.root}/output/RUN_PATH/STEP_NAME`.
 - `samples.toml`: Specifies the operation of the pipeline.
 One of the input parameters (e.g., `pod5_input`, `fastq_input`, `bam_input`) should be set to the correct glob expression.

 ## `samples.toml`
 One or more pipeline runs may be defined in a `samples.toml` file.
-The `samples.toml` DSL allows for flexible processing of multiple datasets (samples) with multiple different parameter sets each, but the following simple examples illustrate typical usage.
+The `samples.toml` mini-language uses thet [TOML](https://toml.io/) syntax and allows for flexible processing of multiple datasets (“samples”) with multiple different parameter sets each.

+A `samples.toml` file can contain:
+- Zero or more `[[samples]]` blocks to specify multiple datasets (“samples”) to be processed.
+- Zero or more `[[params]]` blocks to specify multiple parameter sets (“param set”) that are to be applied to each sample.
+- An optional `[defaults]` block which specifies default parameters (can be overridden by samples and param sets).
+- An optional top-level string named `tsv` which contains a table of tab-separated values.
+The rows of the tsv table become the list of samples and the columns the different parameter values (the first line of the tsv is interpreted as a column header).

+The pipeline is run for each combination of sample and param set (i.e., the set of pipeline runs is the Cartesian product of param sets and samples).
+The parameters given in a `[[samples]]` block override those given in a `[[params]]` blocks, which in turn overrides those given in the `[defaults]` block.
+Samples are expected to have a unique `name` parameter, and param sets are expected to have a unique `run_path` parameter.
+In that case, the output directory of a given run will be `${params.root}/output/${run_path}/${name}/STEP_NAME`.
+If no samples are defined, the output directory will be `${params.root}/output/${run_path}/STEP_NAME`.
+If no samples nor param sets are defined (only the `[defaults]` block), the output directory will be `${params.root}/output/defaults/STEP_NAME`.
+String parameter values can use [Groovy-style string interpolation](https://groovy-lang.org/syntax.html#_string_interpolation) to automatically make substitutions using other parameter values.

+For examples of advanced usage, see the `examples/samples.toml` directory.

+The following simple examples illustrate typical usage.

 An example for processing PromethION FASTQ output:
 ```toml